 - Prescription drugs

-The IOP teaches patients how to improve day-to-day living skills, problem-solving, interpersonal functioning and skills for coping with co-occurring conditions.
-Treatment approaches may include:
+We provide therapy to improve day-to-day living skills, problem-solving, interpersonal functioning and coping skills.

 - Recovery strategies